How to Sell a Gun in Iowa

 Handgun Purchase Permit

-If the firearm to be sold is a handgun, there is a small catch.
+If your selling a handgun, there is a small catch.
 The buyer must possess a valid permit to acquire handguns.
 This permit can be obtained from the sheriff of the buyer's county of residence.

 Age Restrictions for Firearm Purchase